 WordPress will show you the next 100 comments on the page.
 Simply repeat the process to delete all the pending comments.

-If you would rather delete them permanently right away, then you’ll want to switch to the ‘Trash’ tab on the ‘Comments’ page.
+If you would rather delete comments permanently right away, then you’ll want to switch to the ‘Trash’ tab on the ‘Comments’ page.

 On a side note, you can use ‘Screen Options’ to show up to 999 comments per page.

 However, we strongly recommend sticking to batches of 100-200.
-Trying to load and delete too many comments at once can overload your WordPress hosting server, which can cause a timeout error.
-It’s often much faster to delete comments in a few manageable batches!
+Trying to load and delete too many comments at once forces the server to work too hard and can overload your WordPress hosting server.

 You might also see an error message like this one when you try to move comments to the trash: